Live auction - bfe_1035743 - AQUITAINE - DUCHY OF AQUITAINE - EDWARD III OF ENGLAND Gros tournois à la couronne

 Commentary

-Variété avec un annelet au-dessus de la couronne du revers (Eliard, n° 60e, p.
+Variété avec un annelet au-dessus de la couronne du revers (Elias, n° 60e, p.
 97).
 Elias date ces gros tournois à la couronne de 1351 alors que d’autres auteurs ont proposé des datations plus tardives.
 La présence d’un exemplaire dans le dépôt monétaire de Xaintray (Deux-Sèvres, actuellement à l’étude par A. Clairand) enfoui en 1352 en contenant un exemplaire, donne raison à Elias.
 Ce type monétaire s’inspire du gros à la queue ordonné à la fin du règne de Philippe VI, avec sa croix coupant la légende en bas.
 Le châtel tournois a été remplacé par une couronne.

-Variety with a ringlet above the crown on the reverse (Eliard, no. 60e, p.
+Variety with a ringlet above the reverse crown (Elias, no. 60e, p.
 97).
-Elias dates these gros tournois with the crown to 1351, while other authors have proposed later dates.
-The presence of a example in the monetary deposit of Xaintray (Deux-Sèvres, currently under study by A. Clairand) buried in 1352 containing a example, supports Elias's argument.
-This monetary type is inspired by the gros à la queue ordered at the end of the reign of Philip VI, with its cross cutting the legend at the bottom.
-The château tournois has been replaced by a crown
+Elias dates these gros tournois with a crown to 1351, while other authors have proposed later dates.
+The presence of an example in the Xaintray coin hoard (Deux-Sèvres, currently being studied by A. Clairand), buried in 1352, supports Elias's date.
+This coin type is inspired by the gros à la queue (large coin with a tail) issued at the end of Philip VI's reign, with its cross cutting across the legend at the bottom.
+The castle of tournois has been replaced by a crown.

-Variety with a ringlet above the crown on the reverse (Eliard, no. 60e, p.
+Variety with a ringlet above the reverse crown (Elias, no. 60e, p.
 97).
-Elias dates these gros tournois with the crown to 1351, while other authors have proposed later dates.
-The presence of a example in the monetary deposit of Xaintray (Deux-Sèvres, currently under study by A. Clairand) buried in 1352 containing a example, supports Elias's argument.
-This monetary type is inspired by the gros à la queue ordered at the end of the reign of Philip VI, with its cross cutting the legend at the bottom.
-The château tournois has been replaced by a crown
+Elias dates these gros tournois with a crown to 1351, while other authors have proposed later dates.
+The presence of an example in the Xaintray coin hoard (Deux-Sèvres, currently being studied by A. Clairand), buried in 1352, supports Elias's date.
+This coin type is inspired by the gros à la queue (large coin with a tail) issued at the end of Philip VI's reign, with its cross cutting across the legend at the bottom.
+The castle of tournois has been replaced by a crown.